FHO+: Hourly rate

 • Clinical administration

-We are working with OMD to provide you with tools to support you in documenting your hours.
+We are working with OMD to provide you with optional tools to support you in documenting your hours.

 Application of the hourly rate